davidgsd/AllScan/README.md

 2. Directory listing of the web root folder and the allscan folder.
 Do this by running "cd /var/www/html; ls -la . allscan" (or for HamVOIP "cd /srv/http; ls -la . allscan").

 # Contact
-If you have any questions email chc_media at yahoo dot com.
+If you have any questions email david at allscan.info.
 Also see [AllScan.info](https://AllScan.info).
 73, NR9V

 # Donations
 I have received many Thank You's and offers for a cup of coffee or other small donation, which are much appreciated, initially though I would ask that any contributions be directed to AllStarLink.org, who have put in many years of work maintaining the free & open-source ASL ecosystem, and who have a lot of overhead expenses.
 See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. If in addition to supporting ASL you did also want to contribute to AllScan feel free to send anything by paypal or venmo to chc_media at yahoo dot com.
 Even $1 does help cover web server expenses and enable me to spend more time on further development.
 Thank you for your support, and with helping spread the word about AllScan and ASL.